Skip links

 • Clinical Trials and Ethics: The Act regulates the clinical trials of new drugs, ensuring they are conducted ethically and safely before public release.

-• Punishments and Penalties: Breaches of the Drugs and Cosmetics Act result in severe penalties, which include: Imprisonment for the sale of counterfeit or substandard drugs.
-Fines and revocation of licenses for breaching safety regulations.
+• Punishments and Penalties: Breaches of the CDSCO Act result in severe penalties, which include: Imprisonment for the sale of counterfeit or substandard drugs.
+Fines and revocation of licenses for breaching the safety regulations of cosmetics in India.
 Confiscation of illegal drugs and substances cosmetics.

 What Types Of Drugs Are Regulated Under The Drugs And Cosmetics Act?